-Absolutely no visitors are allowed for the duration of the program.
-This rule is in place to help the school to achieve a cohesive, self-contained environment in which students can study and come to know one another with minimum external distractions.
-This extends to parents or other family members or friends checking students out for a period of time.
-The only exception will be in cases of emergency.
+No visitors are allowed for the duration of the program.
+This rule is in place to help the school achieve a cohesive, self-contained environment in which students can study and come to know one another with minimum external distractions.
+This extends to parents or other family members or friends checking students out.
+The only exception to this policy will be in cases of emergency.